What is the best monitor for remote work in 2026?

 The Verdict: Which Monitor Should You Buy?

-- On a budget: Get the Dell S2722QC ($320) β 4K with USB-C under $350
+- On a budget: Compare the Dell S2722QC — 4K with USB-C for tighter budgets

-Invest in a quality monitorβit's the piece of equipment you stare at all day.
+Invest in a quality monitor—it's the piece of equipment you stare at all day.
 Your eyes (and productivity) will thank you.